sharannarang/Cleaning_Data_Project/main/Codebook.md

 The tidy dataframe (average\_values\_df) is written to a text file ("tidy\_data.txt") in the working directory.
 It is also returned by the function.

 The tidy dataframe contains 180 observations of 68 columns.
 The first column is the activity column which is a factor of 6 activities.
 The second column is the subject column.
-The rest of the columns are mean() and std() estimates averaged per subject and activity.
+The rest of the columns are the averages of the mean and standard deviation estimates per subject and activity.